-The workspace is boundless and features an easy-breezy way of drawing shapes and using connectors, as well as adding sticky notes, files and images.
+The workspace is boundless and features an easy-breezy way of drawing shapes and using connectors, as well as adding sticky notes, files, and images.
 Start from scratch or use a ready-made template, and have your meeting attendees collaborate on mind mapping in real time!

-The best thing about it is the seamless integrations with so many popular services – like Dropbox, Microsoft Teams, Google, Trello, Slack, and more.
+The best thing about it is the seamless integration with so many popular services – like Dropbox, Microsoft Teams, Google, Trello, Slack, and more.
 For example, a Google Docs file can be viewed and edited on the spot which really comes in handy whenever you need to capture and organize ideas right away.

 7. Minutes.io for taking minutes

 Taking meeting minutes can be a rather dreary task for anyone who does it.
 Minutes.io is explicitly for taking meeting minutes.
 It gives you a template for writing all the details of what happens during a meeting, like who said what, which promises were made, and what deadlines were decided.